Euglypha laevis (Ehrenberg, 1845)

 Ecology: Sphagnum and other mosses, also in sediments.

-Remarks: This is the smallest Euglypha species.
+Remarks: This is the smallest Euglypha species and probably part of a species complex.
 Because of its dimensions, the fine shell structure is very hard to observe.
 Scales very obscure, imbricated exclusively at the anterior half of the shell.
 Spines never present.